ZhiGroup/pytorch_ehr/README.md

   * 5th level: either a visit_time, or a single code
   * a toy example of data structure is shown below:
     ![data structure](https://github.com/ZhiGroup/pytorch_ehr/blob/master/tutorials/ToyData.png)
-   * notes: as long as you have multi-level list you can use our EHRdataloader to generate batch data and feed them to your model
+   * Notes: as long as you have multi-level list you can use our EHRdataloader to generate batch data and feed them to your model

 **Paper Reference**